 This October, we are getting super creative with Design Bundles to create a fun range of Halloween decorations for our home!
 Who doesn’t love Halloween?
 I have always enjoyed the build-up to Halloween which culminates in an exciting and fun day for all ages!
 It is a day where everyone just lets loose and dresses in silly or spooky costumes to impress.
 Some people will spend days decorating their homes getting into the theme.

 I am super excited to connect my readers to Design Bundles, who began in July 2016 and since then, they have built a customer base of over one million users.
-They provide an affordable digital design marketplace such as SVG cuts files, Graphics, Templates, Mock Ups, Patterns, Illustrations and Craft Files from many of their talented independent designers to their customers.
+They provide an affordable digital design marketplace such as Design Bundles, Graphics, Templates, Mock Ups, Patterns, Illustrations and Craft Files from many of their talented independent designers to their customers.
 There are over 150,000 outstanding Marketplace products to browse from and customers could save big money on their Curated Design Bundles with up to 96% off the Recommended Retail Price.

 Looking at the marketplace, there are so many Halloween designs to choose from, and I have managed to narrow down a few favourite graphics.
 I hope this will inspire you with a range of ideas you could do at home with your children or yourself during these times of pandemic.
 Even better, if you have an interest in papercraft, making your own scrapbook or already own a Cricut machine at home (more on this below), this would be a bonus for you!
 Design Bundles is a great website for you to source for your next design at a low price!